arousis/Simple-Bootstrap-Bare-Page/README.md

-# Project Name: Test Project
+# Project Name: Simple Bootstrap Bare Page
 ## Author: Alexandros Rousis
-## Description: This is just a testing project... pay no attention.
+## Description: This is just a simple page using Bootstrap Bare
-## Version: 0.0.0
+## Version: 1